 Some pool chemical instructions tell you to add them at the filter, while others may be poured straight into the pool water.
 When it comes to pool stabilizer, you don’t want to do either of those, even if the instructions say it’s okay.

-Remember that pool stabilizer is also called cyanuric acid.
-The chemical dissolves very slowly, so slowly, in fact, that the acidity can damage your pool surfaces or skimmer if left to sit there and dissolve in its own time.
+Remember that pool stabilizer is an acid.
+The chemical dissolves very slowly.
+In fact, that the acidity can damage your pool surfaces or skimmer if left to sit there and dissolve in its own time.

 We recommend buying a five-gallon bucket, filling it with water, then dissolving the stabilizer in that water.
 This way, whether it takes ten minutes or an hour to dissolve, you won’t be damaging expensive pool surfaces or delicate circulation parts by leaving an undiluted acid lying around on them.

-You already know you should definitely never add conditioner to a hot tub, and you could probably guess that indoor swimming pools won’t benefit from chlorine stabilizer because they aren’t typically directly exposed to UV rays.
+You already know you should definitely never add conditioner to a hot tub, and you could probably guess that indoor swimming pools won’t benefit from pool stabilizers because they aren’t typically directly exposed to UV rays.

 But is there any compelling reason against using a pool stabilizer in outdoor pools?

 Nope.
-Not a one.
-If you own an outdoor chlorine or saltwater-chlorinated swimming pool, proper stabilizer use will save you time and money on sanitizing agents.
+If you own an outdoor chlorine or saltwater-chlorinated inground or above ground pool, proper stabilizer use will save you time and money on chlorine.

 Sure, too much stabilizer can cause problems.
 Just be sure to keep an eye on it every week along with chlorine concentrations to ensure proper pool chemistry.